decentralized-identity/did-siop-browser-ext/README.md

 }
 ```
 #### home.html
 User has been authenticated and authorised to access the restricted area of the application.
-Below ut validate the response received as a JWT.
+Below how how to validate the response received as a JWT.
 ```html
 <p id='responseView'></p>